jonniebigodes/testing-chromatic-e2e-vt-build/README.md

 </p>

 <h1 align="center">
-  Chromatic's UI Testing Handbook React template
+  Chromatic's UI Testing Handbook React template (to delete)
 </h1>

 This template ships with the main React and Storybook configuration files you'll need to get up and running fast.